-Well I was expecting an Italian film called Two of Us (aka Deux), about two ageing lesbians who have spent decades in the closet.
+Well I was expecting a French film called Two of Us (aka Deux), about two ageing lesbians who have spent decades in the closet.
 Instead I got this Two of Us (aka Dead Earth) about two young lesbians fighting off a zombie holocaust.

-Not quite the same thing, the lesbian aspect to one side.
+Not quite the same thing, the lesbian aspect to one side, if Sylvia and Rose even are lesbians.
 What this Two of Us reminded me of very early on was a great and barely known zombie film called The Battery.
 The Battery’s USP is the portrait it paints of two guys – former baseball team-mates – who have spent so long in each other’s company, and fighting the zombie holocaust, that they’re kind of sick of the sight of each other.
 It’s also a neat portrait of the zombie apocalypse some years (perhaps as many as 15) in.

-What’s going on isn’t entirely apparent, though their machete/baseball bat excursion give us a hint that something’s off, as does the look the two exchange when the generator sputters and they have to refuel it.
+That we’re even in a post-apocalyptic, zombie-infested world isn’t immediately apparent, though Rose and Sylvia’s machete/baseball bat excursion give us a hint that something’s off, as does the look the two exchange when the generator sputters and they have to go and refuel it.
 As for the reception they give two non-zombie guys who arrive out of nowhere – no spoilers.

 And then the zombies themselves turn up and things become much more formulaic.
 If you like a good zombie wipeout movie, this is where your interest starts.
-It’s more or less where mine ended, though I was gratified to see zombies who run – and as fast they possibly can – rather than just shuffle along.
+It’s more or less where mine ended, though it was good to see zombies who run – and as fast they possibly can – rather than just shuffle along.
 These undead are very, very keen on human flesh.

 Any lore?
 Well the zombies don’t appear to be very good in the water… er… that’s about it.